We have a duty to ensure that benefit payments are made only to those who are actually entitled to receive them and that

 False address fraud

 This fraud may occur where a person is claiming for an address at which he or she is not in living.
 This type of offence may occur with the collusion of the landlord or other tenants.

 This is where a landlord continues to receive benefit paid directly to him/her for a period after which he/she is aware the claimant vacated the premises.
 Where the landlord has access to more than one property, there is the potential to move tenants around without informing us.

-There are many ways other ways in which landlords and managing agents can defraud the benefit system, particularly in areas where there is a large proportion of multiple occupation houses and there are many seasonal workers looking for short-term lets.
+There are many other ways in which landlords and managing agents can defraud the benefits system, particularly in areas where there is a large proportion of multiple occupation houses and there are many seasonal workers looking for short-term lets.

 For further information: